CVakratsas/Frontend-Mentor/01_ProductPreviewCardComponent/README.md

 ### Useful resources

-- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This was very helpful for centering the components
+- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This was very helpful for centering the components.